ZihengZhu1/Iteration1/README.md

  from the scheduler when theres a message from the floor.

 - Floor.java
- This classs represents the Floor Subsystem which emulates a floor in a building (with up and down buttons to call the elevator).
+ This classs represents the Floor Subsystem which emulates a floor in a building.
  The floor Subsystem exchanges messages with the scheduler.

 - Main.java
   This class